CodeWise-CS/codewise-curriculum/README.md

         "channel": /* channel */,
         "length": /* video length formatted as MM:SS */,
         "id": /* YouTube video ID (e.g., "x7X9w_GIm1s" for https://www.youtube.com/watch?v=**x7X9w_GIm1s**) */,
-        "startSeconds": /* seconds at which the video should start (null if N/A) */, "endSeconds": /* seconds at which the video should end (null if N/A) */ },
+        "startSeconds": /* seconds at which the video should start (-1 if N/A) */,
+        "endSeconds": /* seconds at which the video should end (-1 if N/A) */
+      },
       ... /* other video options.
 1st video in array should be the "recommended" video */ ],
     "exercises": [
       {
         "title": /* exercise title */,
         "content": /* description of the exercises with examples.
-E.g., "Write a program that greets a user named John Doe with the message \"Hello, John Doe!\"\n\nThen, try greeting yourself by changing the name." */
+E.g., "Write a program that greets a user named John Doe with the message \"Hello, John Doe!\"\n\nThen, try greeting yourself by changing the name." */, "solution": /* string containing the exercise's solution code.
+E.g., "print(\"Hello, John Doe!\")" *.
       },
       ... /* other exercise options */
     ]
   },
   {
-    "lessonName": "[lesson's name] - Exercise",
+    "name": "[lesson's name] - Exercise",
     "type": "exercise",
     "questions": [
       {